daraperini/learning-react-typescript-alfood/README.md

 # Alfood

 Alfood is an Ifood-based website developed during Alura's course *React: integrating your React project with APIs*.
 I'll be using Docker to upload the back-end server and I'll refactor the inicial static code turning it dinamic using API Rest.
+Also I'll be creating an admin area so users can make changes however they want when logged in an admin account.

 > The project is currently in development.